capactio/capact/docs/tutorial/content-creation/README.md

 * [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [ocftool](https://github.com/Project-Voltron/go-voltron/releases/tag/v0.1.0)
-* [populator](TBD) TODO: release or give instruction on how to compile it from source
+* [populator](../../../cmd/populator/README.md) - For now, you need to compile it from source

 Also, clone the Voltron repository with the current OCF content.
 ```bash
 git clone https://github.com/Project-Voltron/go-voltron.git
 ```

+Some other materials worth reading before are:
-It is also highly recommended going through the [JIRA installation tutorial](../jira-installation/README.md), so you know how to execute Actions in Voltron.
+- [JIRA installation tutorial](../jira-installation/README.md) - Learn how to execute actions in Voltron.
+- [Argo Workflows documentation](https://argoproj.github.io/argo-workflows/) - Voltron action syntax is based on Argo workflows, so it's highly recommended you understand what is Argo and how to create Argo workflows.
+- [Voltron runners](../../runner.md) - Understand, what are Voltron runners.
+- [ocftool](../../../cmd/ocftool/docs/ocftool.md) - Learn how to validate your manifests syntax.

 ## Types, Interfaces and Implementations